-- Place the chicken in a large Dutch oven and add 12 Cups of water.
+- Place the chicken (1 whole) in a large soup pot and add 14 cups of water.
 Add the next 9 ingredients.
-Bring mixture to a boil, then partially cover and simmer until the chicken is very tender, about 1 hour.
+Bring mixture to a boil, then immediately reduce heat to a simmer, partially cover and simmer until the chicken is very tender, about 1 hour.

 - Remove the chicken and carrots from the pot.
 Use a large slotted spoon and remove the rest of the solids.
 When the chicken is cool enough to handle, pull the meat off the bones, discarding the bones and skin.
 Cut the chicken into bite-sized pieces and slice the carrots.
 Set aside.